research-team/memristive-spinal-cord/doc/memristive-spinal-cord-segment.md

 ##1 muscle validation experiment

-1. Experimentator puts shoes with insole controller on
+1. Experimentator puts shoes with insole controller on corresponding foot.
-1. Insole controller attached to
+1. Insole controller attached to the CPG implementation device.
+1. CPG device is attached to stimulator via DAC.
+1.